 You are required to demonstrate an understanding of contractual responsibilities and expected behaviour of a clinical scientist.
 The HCPC standards of conduct, performance and ethics and the Institute of Biomedical Science Code of Conduct and Guide to Good Professional Practice are reference points, together with other organisational and national/international standards.
 As a registered Clinical Scientist you must be able to recognise the responsibilities you have for your own professional behaviour and its impact on others, the level of autonomy that comes with your responsibility for completing tasks and procedures, for using judgment within broad parameters and being able to reflect on this and other learning opportunities to inform self-development.
 Central to this is the contribution of healthcare science to patient care, patient safety, service delivery, research and innovation, often at the cutting edge of science.
-All clinical scientists must understand the impact of their work on patient care.
+All clinical scientists must understand the impact of their work on patients and patient care and remember that their work has a direct or indirect impact on patient care.